At Armacell, our commitment to environmental protection is part

 ENERGY CONSUMPTION¹ in MJ

-¹ Per tonne of finished goods; the data covers 19 of our 24 plants.
+¹ Per tonne of finished goods; Data covers 18 of our 27 plants.
+All numbers were restated.

 Our improved waste management process and accelerating recycling trend were achieved using the so-called 5R approach: Refuse/Reject (i.e. not producing waste in the first place), Reduce (waste), Reuse (before waste is even produced), Recycle (waste) and Recover (energy recovery).
 The 5R approach has brought significant advances at several plants.

 As part of our efforts to maintain the highest ecological standards, our environmental and energy management systems are subjected to regular auditing by external authorities.
-As a result, 14 of our plants are environmentally certified to ISO 14001, and the energy management systems at our facilities in Münster and Friesenhofen are certified to ISO 50001.
+As a result, 13 of our plants are environmentally certified to ISO 14001, and the energy management systems at our German facilities are certified to ISO 50001.

 At Armacell, we are convinced that working in teams with other companies has benefits.
 This is why we are proud to have been a partner in two Horizon 2020 projects.